Donald Dewar: Reactions and aftermath

 Dewar's death came as a shock to Scotland.
-UK Foreign Secretary described his death as "a tragedy for Donald and a tragedy for Scotland."
+The UK Foreign Secretary described his death as "a tragedy for Donald and a tragedy for Scotland."
 Henry McLeish said: "this is a day of enormous sadness for Scotland and for me personally.
 Donald was devolution.
 The architect of the most successful constitutional change this century."

 "Although he has become something of a political legend, Donald would have abhorred any attempt to turn him into some kind of secular saint.
 He would have been horrified at a Diana-style out-pouring of synthetic grief at his untimely death." — Iain Macwhirter, Sunday Herald, 15 October 2000.

 Dewar was succeeded by Henry McLeish as First Minister.

 Legacy

-Dewar's commitment for re-establishing the Scottish Parliament and his tireless work on writing the Scotland Act 1998 has led to him being referred to as the "Father of the Nation" and the "Father of devolution".
-His advocacy for Scottish devolution began in the 1960s, and at this stage, it was fairly unpopular among many Labour politicians, however, he ploughed ahead to gain support from all parties.
-Although Dewar did not associate with Scottish nationalism or support attempts for independence, he was a "great unionist" and saw the new Parliament as a "journey not a destination", which left many Labour supporters to question devolution.
-He introduced a proportional representation and many thought this, and devolution, would "end the Scottish National Party's success", but years on Labour's popularity plummeted and the SNP's popularity grew rapidly.
-Dewar received nicknames such as "Donald Dour" for his stiff matter of fact tone and "The Gannet" because of his huge appetite, could also be applied to his approach to politics.
+Dewar's commitment to re-establishing the Scottish Parliament and his tireless work on the Scotland Act 1998 has led to his epithet the "Father of the Nation" and the "Father of Devolution".
+His advocacy for Scottish devolution began in the 1960s, at a time when devolution was fairly unpopular among Labour politicians.
+However, he persevered to gain support from all parties.

+Although Dewar did not associate with Scottish nationalism or support attempts for independence, he was a "great unionist" and saw the new Parliament as a "journey not a destination", which left many Labour supporters questioning devolution.
+His leadership prioritised semi-proportional representation for Scottish parliamentary elections.
+At the time, many thought this, and devolution, would "end the Scottish National Party's success".
+However, in the late-2000s Labour's popularity plummeted in Scotland while the SNP's popularity grew rapidly.
+Dewar received nicknames such as "Donald Dour" for his stiff, matter-of-fact tone and "The Gannet" due to his large appetite.

-In May 2002, then Prime Minister Tony Blair unveiled a statue of Dewar at the top of Glasgow's Buchanan Street, a street in Glasgow city centre.
-In keeping with his famous unkempt appearance, it showed Dewar wearing a slightly crushed jacket.
+In May 2002, then Prime Minister Tony Blair unveiled a statue of Dewar at the top of Glasgow's Buchanan Street.
+In keeping with his famously unkempt appearance, it showed Dewar wearing a slightly crumpled jacket.